Skip to Main Content

 • ---.
 The Things We See...

+Citation generators, including AI tools like ChatGPT, are helpful but often don't get citations exactly right.
 Sometimes generated citations contain errors in punctuation, capitalization, and other things, even though the order of the elements of the citation may be correct.
-Citation builders found on the databases or from web services are not infallible.
-So be aware that you must check every citation generated through a citation builder to make sure it’s accurate.
+Citation generators found on databases or websites are not perfect so be sure to double-check any citation created by a generator using the MLA Handbook or MLA style center.